-8. The NG-RAN sends an Inventory Response to the AIOTF with the Correlation ID indicating that the Inventory Request is received successfully and will perform the service operation accordingly as specified in TS 38.413 [10].
+8. The NG-RAN sends an Inventory Response to the AIOTF with the Correlation ID indicating that the Inventory Request is received successfully and will perform the service operation accordingly as specified in TS 38.413 [10]

 9. Upon reception of the Inventory Request message from the AIOTF, the RAN Reader(s) will execute the inventory operation as specified in TS 38.300 [5] and TS 38.391 [11].
 The RAN Reader(s) broadcast the paging message that includes the AIoT Identification Information.